 The Contractor shall obtain at its own risk and expense any import and export license and other official authorization and carry out all customs formalities for the import and export of the Materials, where necessary for their transit through another country, under the Contract.

 The Contractor has inspected the Site and undertakes to familiarize itself with all data and other documents that forming part of the Contract.
+The Customer shall allow the Contractor access to the Site at least four (4) weeks before the first delivery, so that the Contractor and his potential subcontractors can again assess the Site conditions before subsequent works at the Site.

 Whenever any data furnished by the Customer as a part of the Contract, are not sufficient or not complete to allow the performance of the Contract, it will then be the Contractor’s responsibility to collect the missing data within the Contract Price.

-The Contractor shall acquire all permits, approvals and/or licenses from all local, state or national government authorities or public service undertakings in the Customer’s country, which such authorities require the Contractor to obtain in its name and which are necessary for the performance of the Contract, including, without limitation, import licenses for Materials and visas for the Contractor’s and sub-contractors’ personnel, and shall acquire all other permits, approvals and/or licenses which are not responsibility of the Customer and which are necessary forthe performance of the Contract.
+The Contractor shall acquire all permits, approvals and/or licenses from all local, state or national government authorities or public service undertakings in the Customer’s country, which such authorities require the Contractor to obtain in its name and which are necessary for the performance of the Contract, including, without limitation, import licenses for Materials and visas for the Contractor’s and sub-contractors’ personnel, and shall acquire all other permits, approvals and/or licenses which are not responsibility of the Customer and which are necessary for the performance of the Contract; for the avoidance of doubt, any construction and/or operational permits required by Act No. 283/2021 Sb., Construction Act, as amended that relate to the Work are the responsibility of the Customer.

 The Contractor shall be obliged to carry out all import and export customs procedures related with the performance of the Contract in compliance with Czech regulations.